 6. Encourage good security habits at work and home

 Simple yet effective security practices are essential for protecting both personal and corporate accounts.
-Here are some key tips Banks shared:
+Here are some key tips:

 - Use a password management tool.
 Avoid password reuse by using password management tools like LastPass or 1Password.

 - Longer is better.
 Create strong, unique passwords for each site, with passwords being 16 or more characters long.
-If you struggle with this, Banks suggests adding the site name the password applies to into the password itself.
+If you struggle with this, consider adding the site name the password applies to into the password itself.

 - Enable Multi-Factor Authentication (MFA).
 MFA is crucial for securing accounts, providing an extra layer of protection.